Does Depression Ever Go Away If Left Untreated?

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

 If you are experiencing reactive depression – which results from a specific situation – and the situation improves, your depression may gradually vanish over time.
-For example, if you have high levels of anxiety and feelings of depression because you had a difficult end to a relationship, the feelings often start to dissipate within time.
+For example, if you have high levels of anxiety and depression because you had a difficult end to a relationship, they often start to dissipate over time.
 Eventually, you may come out of a depressive state simply through a change in environment.
-Other types of depression – such as seasonal affective disorder or post-partum depression – can resolve after biological factors such as sunlight exposure or hormone levels come back into balance.
+Other types of depression – such as seasonal affective disorder or postpartum depression – can resolve after biological factors such as sunlight exposure or hormone levels come back into balance.

-In most situations, it is unusual for depression to disappear without making any effort or changes at all.
-While the willpower of someone with depression is likely to be much lower than usual, the road to lasting relief are typically those that demand work to follow them.
+In most situations, it is unusual for major depressive disorder to disappear without making any effort or changes at all.
+While the willpower of someone with depression is likely to be much lower than usual, the road to lasting relief is typically those that demand work to follow them.
 In this regard, the support of family, friends, and a therapist can be invaluable in taking the necessary steps.

 Living without depression

-Overcoming depression is rarely something that happens suddenly, but is rather a process of gradually feeling the symptoms less and less intensely until they are no longer a burden.
-Unfortunately, individuals who've had depression in the past tend to be at more risk for future relapses, whether through their biology, temperament, or circumstances.
+Overcoming depression is rarely something that happens suddenly but is rather a process of gradually experiencing the symptoms less and less intensely until they are no longer a burden.
+Individuals who've had depression in the past tend to be at more risk for future relapses, whether through their biology, temperament, or circumstances.

 Getty/PeopleImages